michaelfeurstein/storyboard-language/README.md

   * [Markup-based Video Editing](https://www.learntechlib.org/p/10096/)

-The above examples are all focussed on video first.
+The above examples (7 in total) are all focussed on video first.
 They use one of the following approaches:

 1. (functional) programming / scripting ([MoviePy], [AviSynth], Video DSL [11])